 It is therefore important that you check the back of your computer as the first step before beginning any connection.

 However, if the two extra jacks are not provided on your computer, you can still have the connection through the mic in and line in plugs.

 You will however not be able to use any other line in inputs or microphone at the same time.

 Connecting The Cables

 The volume control unit has two jacks on the rear side.
-Begin by connecting the cables, matching the colors on the jack with the cables.
+Begin by connecting the cables, and matching the colors on the jack with the cables.